joy126868/retinex-guided-llie/README.md

-# Retinex-Guided Low-Light Image Enhancement

-This repository contains the official PyTorch implementation of the paper:
-**"RETINEX-GUIDED LOW-LIGHT ENHANCEMENT WITH LEARNABLE PRIORS AND REFINEMENT"**, submitted to **IEEE ICIP 2026**.
+# RETINEX-GUIDED LOW-LIGHT ENHANCEMENT WITH LEARNABLE PRIORS AND REFINEMENT

-> **Note:** This code is for academic research use only.
+This is the Pytorch Implementation for 2026 ICIP paper.

 ## 1. Dependencies and Installation